dantleech/blog/source/_posts/2022-08-28-waterford-greenway.md

 ![1](/images/ireland2022/20220828_1.jpg)
 *Midleton - lots of Ironman stuff here*

+I rose quite late from my tent to see the Austraian girl had just packed her stuff opposite me, I made breakfast - coffee and cereal with water - and proceeded to pack up my tent.
+I was hoping to have a chat with the girl that had cycled across Europe but it seemed awkward to go over purposefully to start a perhaps unwanted conversation.
+As it happened she was quite slow in packing and leaving and I managed to say hello as we were both ready to leave, she is finishing her current "tour" in the next town where she secured a job for Autumn.

 Could I ride on the busy dual carriageway which I would join immediately after exiting the campsite?
 The road that ran all the way to Roselare?
 It turned out that yes I could, and there were lots other cyclists on this busy 100kmph